-I don't know how many times I've heard "you train dogs, not humans" in my career.
+I don't know how many times I've heard "you train dogs not humans" in my career.
 This has always rubbed me the wrong way because it shows a distinct misunderstanding about the differences between training, education, and development.

 What's the Point?

 Understanding these broad layers of vocational education can help a person appreciate the value of each level and its place in the spectrum of learning.
-By looking at it this way training isn't something to be looked down upon but is a key stepping stone to better prepared workers as they progress through their careers.
+By looking at it this way, training isn't something to be looked down upon but is a key stepping stone to a better prepared workers as they progress through their careers.

 What Do You Think?

 What are your views?
 Feel free to leave a comment below.